 Anyone who has visited Greece or Cyprus knows that both beautiful countries are home to many, many cats.
-Yet some people may be unaware that there are two distinct cat breeds, the Aegean cat and the Cyprus Cat, that are native to Greece and Cyprus.
+Yet some people may be unaware that there are two distinct cat breeds, the Aegean cat and the Cyprus cat, native to Greece and Cyprus.

 Most visitors to the Greek islands are shocked when they discover how sweet and friendly the majority of cats there truly are.
 That’s because they’re likely Aegean cats, the only breed of cat native to Greece and the Greek islands.

 Aegean cats are known to be playful, vocal, friendly, and very loving.
 They’re particularly comfortable around water and love to go fishing.